How Churches can Overcome a Toxic Culture-

 I believe with all my heart the church in the west stands at a crossroads (Jeremiah 6:16).
 The church can continue to embrace easy-believism and just dance down the path it’s been on for years.
 If we do, Christians will continue to lose influence and we will see our culture disintegrate into even more moral bedlam.
 The other option is to do the hard work of correcting the errors we have fallen into and embrace the hard work of holiness and becoming more like Jesus in everything we do and say.
 This route will is much more challenging but it will pay dividends that will be felt for generations.

-Why we Cannot Depend on Government to fix our Social Problems-
+Why it’s Stupid to Expect Government to fix Social Problems-

 For the moment all discipline seems painful rather than pleasant, but later it yields the peaceful fruit of righteousness to those who have been trained by it- Hebrews 12:11 ESV

-A while back a thirteen-year-old-boy believed to be brandishing a gun was shot by police at 3:00 a.m. in Chicago.
-Three weeks later a sixteen-year-old girl in Ohio was fatally shot by police as she stabbed another girl.
+A thirteen-year-old-boy believed to be brandishing a gun was shot by police at 3:00 a.m. in Chicago.
+A sixteen-year-old girl in Ohio was fatally shot by police as she stabbed another girl.

 These events are hardly outliers.